The Servlet 4.0 specification is out and Tomcat 9.0.x does support it. Time to dive into Tomcat 9.

 - Opening/unarchiving the archive will create a new folder structure in your Downloads folder: (btw, this free Unarchiver app is perfect for all kinds of compressed files and superior to the built-in Archive Utility.app)

-- Open to Terminal app to move the unarchived distribution to /usr/local
+- Open the Terminal app to move the unarchived distribution to /usr/local like so:

 sudo mkdir -p /usr/local